jenmcquade/lamp-dev/README.md

 1. Apache 2.4.25 (based on docker wodby/drupal-apache:2.4-1.0.0).
 Httpd config uder /usr/local/apache2.  *This maps your host's port 8888 to the internal port 80*.

 #### Composer
 Composer is installed as an executable inside of the PHP docker image.
-How is how to run Composer:
+Here is how to run Composer:
 1. run `docker ps` to see a list of open Docker containers.
 Find the container ID of your open PHP container with the image *bistormllc/php*.
 Copy the container ID.
 1. run `docker exec -ti bash {CONTAINER ID}` to launch an interactive session in the PHP Docker container.
 1. `cd /var/www/html` to get to the root project folder.